gtrevorrow/OCI-CLI-Tools/QUICKSTART.md

 - Other non-zero codes: If the OCI CLI runs and returns a non-zero exit code (e.g. 3, 4, etc.), that code is passed through unchanged.

 Notes:
-- Background refresh thread (if enabled) does not alter the main exit code; failures there are logged.
-- Ctrl-C / SIGINT during background operation results in a clean shutdown with the passthrough OCI command's original exit code (often 0 if already finished).
+- Ctrl-C / SIGINT during passthrough execution propagates to the OCI CLI and results in its exit code.

 ## Unattended / Headless
 Use an initial interactive run to create artifacts, then rely on refresh token afterward.
 For truly headless environments ensure you can manually visit the Auth URL from a workstation and copy the redirected code if necessary.